tiloio/test-env-parallelization/README.md

 While the test are running: The processes, which where started in the create function of the `Resource`, will get logged all in one `.txt` file in the `tempDir`.
 This file could optionally be outputted from the `TestEnvParalellization.init()` method.

-After all tests are done you have to call `TestEnvParalellization.teardown('some-name')` this calla every teardown function of each `Resource`.
+After all tests are done you have to call `TestEnvParalellization.teardown('some-name')` this calls every teardown function of each `Resource`.
 It will also printout a path to a copy of the log-file and clears the `tempDir`.

 ## Future